 - Individual timetables, often called pupil provision maps, which record the additional interventions a pupil will receive to support access to the full school curriculum.
 For an example of an individual provision map click the icon

-The Nottingham City Schools Provision maps provide a framework of suggestions for SEN support provision in schools.
+Nottingham City Schools Provision Maps provide a framework of suggestions for SEN support provision in schools.
 Parents may use this as a guide to provide information about SEN support.
-Further information is available at: Nottingham City Schools Provision Maps

 The SEN support provision will be put in place for an agreed period.
 It is important that the SEN support takes place regularly and consistently and that accurate records of that support are kept.
 During this time it is important that teachers work closely with teaching assistants or other specialist staff to monitor progress.
 This should take place regularly.